abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 With many people away, it’s so quiet I can hear the water dripping over the sound of our breathing.
-We can have our own little retreat here today, which is the way it is here anyway regardless of the day.
+We can have our own little retreat here today, which is always the way it is here regardless of the day.
 We can use every opportunity to practice mindfulness—to be aware of where our body is and what our mind is doing and ask ourselves, *Is this a skillful state of mind or is it an unskillful state of mind?
 Am I